ARAudio369/Community_Tips_Reascript_0.1/README.md

 3. Within the Actions List box, select the "New Action" button and then select "Load Reascript"

-4. From here, select the .csv file you've recently downloaded within the "Community_Tips_Reascript-main" folder (assuming you have kept the default name)
+4. From here, select the .lua file you've recently downloaded within the "Community_Tips_Reascript-main" folder (assuming you have kept the default name)

 5. This will now show as the top result in the Actions list.
 Select it, and then select the 'Edit Action...' button
   - You will now see the Reascript Development Environment and the lua code for the script